deepchecks/deepchecks/docs/source/tutorials/vision/custom_task_tutorial.rst

 Implement Custom Metric
 =======================

-Some checks requires a metric in order to run.
-When using a custom task you will also have to create a custom metric in order for those checks to work, since the built-in metrics does not know to handle your data structure.
+Some checks test the model performance and requires a metric in order to run.
+When using a custom task you will also have to create a custom metric in order for those checks to work, since the built-in metrics don't know to handle your data structure.
 The metrics need to conform to the API of `pytorch-ignite <https://pytorch.org/ignite/metrics.html>`_.